 Now that we already mastered the basics, we know that the structure of ActiveOffers class should also be defined:

 The ActiveOffers class has one property of type “list of Base Offer”.

-Looking again at the “ActiveOffers” instance, observe that each list member is referenced as “offer”.

-Now you can see that the word “offer” is dictated by the Ink template:

 The definition of “list of Base Offer” specifies the name of the property (“offers”), as well as the name of each item in the list (“offer”).

 Glue from Java to Ink

 The last piece of the puzzle, to complete and run our code, is the part connecting Ink to Java.